Napoleon Hill: Failed business ventures and charges of fraud

 In 1922, he opened the Intra-Wall Correspondence School, a charitable foundation intended to provide educational materials to prisoners in Ohio.
 The foundation was directed by, among others, check forger and former convict Butler Storke, who would be sent back to prison only a year later.
 According to Hill's official biography, it was during this period that hundreds of documents proving Hill's association with various famous figures were destroyed in a Chicago storage fire.
 Intra-Wall Correspondence School primarily sold Hill's Golden Rule and correspondence courses.
 In 1923 it was exposed by local newspapers as a scam.
-Following the murder of Donald Mellett he promoted a lecture tour based on their acquaintance, this event would later become a significant part of his myth with Hill claiming to have been the target of the same assassins.
+Following the murder of Donald Mellett, he promoted a lecture tour based on their acquaintance, with Hill claiming to have been the target of the same assassins.

+Hill lost control over Hill's Golden Rule to a group of disgruntled employees.
+Hill attempted to get revenge against one of the employees by reporting them to the FBI as a spy.

+Hill founded the Peptomists and the Co-Operative Club which advertised themselves as business organizations in the style of the rotary club.

 The Law of Success

 During 1928, Hill relocated to Philadelphia and persuaded a Connecticut-based publisher to publish his eight-volume work The Law of Success (1925).
 The book was Hill's first major success, allowing Hill to adopt an opulent lifestyle.
 By 1929, he had already bought a Rolls-Royce and a 600 acre property in the Catskill Mountains, with the aid of some lenders.

 The beginning of the Great Depression, however, affected Hill's finances adversely, forcing his Catskills property into foreclosure before the end of 1929.
 He went broke, forcing his wife's family to pay for the expenses of Florence and her children.

-Hill's next published work, The Magic Ladder To Success (1930), proved to be a commercial failure.
+Hill's next published work, The Magic Ladder to Success (1930), proved to be a commercial failure.
 During the next few years, Hill traveled through the country, returning to his habits from the prior decade of initiating various short-lived business ventures.
-He was involved in the production of the first Mormon film Corianton: A Story of Unholy Love which collapsed after investors accused Hill of malfeasance.
+He was involved in the production of one of the first Mormon films Corianton: A Story of Unholy Love, which collapsed after investors accused Hill of malfeasance.
+After the film's production, money from Corianton Corporation moved "freely into one of [Hill's] separate enterprises".
 Hill claimed to have been an advisor to Franklin D. Roosevelt during this time.
-He claimed to have coining the President's famous phrase “The only thing we have to fear is fear itself.”
+He claimed to have coined the President's famous phrase "The only thing we have to fear is fear itself."